Website accessibility

 How faith-based social services do an end-run around human rights

-In the US and UK human rights remain on the law books, while religious organisations increasingly take over many state functions and are exempted from having to observe any human rights that they object to.
+In the US and UK human rights remain on the law books, while religious groups take over state functions and are exempted from having to observe any human rights that they object to.
 This applies to religiously run schools, hospitals, social welfare agencies and prisons.
-Even state institutions like the military, which are not run by religious groups, have to fund increasing numbers of chaplains.
+Even state institutions like the military, not run by religious groups, have to fund increasing numbers of chaplains.
+(The massive religious involvement in German social services is the subject of many articles here.)

-Vatican attack on human rights through Canon Law, diplomatic immunity and other dodges
+How the Vatican evades human rights obligations through Canon Law, diplomatic immunity and other dodges

 Conscientious Refusal of Care: Vatican hobbles competing clinics